Oakley SI Ballistic Shocktube Sunglasses are purpose built for those on the frontline, but do they stand up to test?

 - OO9329-05 Matte Black+Red Icon/Black Iridium (listed as Polished Black frame)

-For the money (at retail), it’s not a first option, given accessibility to try it on and little lens options.
+For the money (at retail), this likely isn’t the first option, given accessibility to try it on and little lens options.
 I really believe some edges need to be chamfered to make it feel more finished as well.
 For shooters, there really is no reason to take this over the M-Alpha and other sport pairs, but if you want a somewhat subtle pair that meets ballistic fragmentation standards, this would be it.

 I really just got this for that novelty (and I mean no disrespect to people who actually need this level of protection), and because it compliments my Jawbone of similar silhouette and colorway.
 More of a “remix” than an upgrade for the civilian customer, like when the Batman costume gets reintroduced (save for the nipples version).